graphcore-research/tessellate-ipu/docs/basics.md

-# Tessellate IPU Basics
+# TessellateIPU Basics

-Tessellate IPU exposes Poplar tensor tile mapping and vertex calling directly in Python.
+TessellateIPU exposes Poplar tensor tile mapping and vertex calling directly in Python.
 This provides a low-level way of programming tiles for Poplar directly in JAX.

 This lightweight API is based on three main concepts:
 * `TileShardedArray`: a data structure that wraps a classic JAX array with tile mapping information.